Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Well-planned liquidity management shows lenders and investors that the company has its finances under control, which can lead to better credit terms and easier access to financing.

-By planning and building up liquidity reserves, a company is better prepared for unexpected events such as market changes, economic crises or sudden drops in revenue.
-This increases the company's resilience and long-term survival.
+By planning and building up liquidity reserves, a company is better prepared for unexpected events such as market changes, economic crises, or sudden declines in revenue.
+This increases the resilience and long-term survival of the company.

 Efficient use of resources

-By continuously monitoring and adjusting liquidity, a company can ensure that surplus funds are used efficiently, whether by investing in profitable projects or reducing debt.
+By continuously monitoring and adjusting liquidity, a company can ensure that surplus funds are used efficiently, whether through investment in profitable projects or debt reduction.

-Good liquidity planning can prevent the need for expensive emergency financing, which is often associated with high interest rates and unfavorable terms.
+Good liquidity planning can prevent the need for expensive emergency financing, which often comes with high interest rates and unfavorable terms.
 This saves costs and protects the financial health of the company.

-Liquidity The ability of a company to settle short-term liabilities on time.
+Liquidity A company's ability to pay short-term liabilities on time.

-Cash and cash equivalents Cash and bank balances that are immediately available to settle liabilities.
+Cash and cash equivalents Cash and bank balances that are immediately available to pay liabilities.

-Liquidity ratio 1st degree Ratio of cash and cash equivalents to current liabilities; shows the ability to make immediate payments.
+Current ratio Ratio of cash and cash equivalents to short-term liabilities; shows the ability to pay immediately.

-2nd degree liquidity ratio Ratio of cash and cash equivalents and current receivables to current liabilities; measures the ability to pay quickly without selling inventories.
+Second degree liquidity ratio Ratio of cash and cash equivalents and current receivables to current liabilities; measures the ability to make quick payments without selling inventory.

-Cash flow The net inflow of cash and cash equivalents from a company's operating, investing and financial activities.
+Cash flow The net inflow of cash from a company's operating, investing, and financing activities.

-Cash flow ratio Ratio of operating cash flow to current liabilities; shows the ability to cover liabilities with operating cash flow.
+Cash flow ratio Ratio of operating cash flow to current liabilities; shows the ability to cover liabilities through operating cash flow.

 Working capital Difference between current assets and current liabilities; an indicator of short-term financial health.